Trump ban on travel from Europe escalates pain for airlines

 Airlines have been slashing their flight schedules, especially on international routes, to cope with a sharp decline in travel demand among fearful customers.
 Business travel is slowing as companies impose restrictions on employee travel and major conferences are cancelled.

+In Asia, where the virus was first reported, governments have been imposing various restrictions on arrivals, requirements for health certificates and other precautions for over a month.
+Japan announced on March 5 that it will be barring entry of foreign nationals from China and South Korea, or will require a 14-day quarantine and a ban on use of public transportation.
+The measure, for now, is effective through the end of March, according to the Foreign Ministry.

+This week, Thailand cancelled visa-free arrivals from Italy, South Korea and Iran on top of 18 other countries announced earlier.
+The government is requiring 14-day self-quarantines for people arriving from China, Iran, Italy and South Korea.
+China has imposed quarantine requirements on people arriving from abroad.

-Shares of the leading U.S. airlines have tumbled in the past few weeks, and an industry trade group warned that airlines worldwide could lose up to $113 billion in revenue from the virus — several times the damage caused by the 2001 terror attacks in the U.S. United Airlines and American Airlines have lost more than a third of their value since Feb.
-21. Shares of Delta are down more than 25%.
-Shares of aircraft maker Boeing have fallen 43% in that time.
+An industry trade group warned that airlines worldwide could lose up to $113 billion in revenue from the virus — several times the damage caused by the 2001 terror attacks in the U.S. Since mid-February, shares of American Airlines have dropped by nearly half, United Airlines by more than one-third, and Delta Air Lines more than one-fourth.

-It isn’t just American and European airlines feeling the pain.
-Travel restrictions around Asia are taking a toll on that region’s airlines.
+It isn’t just U.S. airlines feeling the pain.
+Germany’s Lufthansa plans to cut up to half its flights because of a “drastic” drop in bookings.
 Cathay Pacific Airways warned Wednesday that it faces a “substantial loss” in the first half of this year.
 The Hong Kong-based airline cancelled 90% of its flight capacity to the mainland at the start of February after Beijing told the public to avoid travel as part of efforts to contain the outbreak centred on the city of Wuhan.

 With air travel and airline revenue plummeting, airlines are losing their appetite for new planes.
 On Wednesday, Boeing’s stock fell 18% — its biggest one-day percentage drop since 1974 — and the iconic airplane manufacturer announced a hiring freeze.